tillbiskup/cwepr/docs/roadmap.rst

   * Requires interpolation of data, as each individual dataset has its own *x* axis (usually field).

 * Import infofiles in all magnettech importers.

+* Put infofile importer in utils module or elsewhere, to not copy code in every single importer

 * Implement handling of "RT" as temperature value in the infofile.